Allen Apsley (Royalist): Personal details

-The Civil Wars
+Wars of the Three Kingdoms

 Along with his brother James, Apsley was educated at Merchant Taylors' School and attended the Inner Temple, before graduating from Trinity College, Oxford in 1631.
 He was present in Nottingham when Charles declared war on Parliament in August 1642, and commanded a troop of horse under Lord Byron at Edgehill in October.
-Like many others, the Apsleys were divided by the conflict and the close connections between the two sides provide context on subsequent events.
-The majority were Royalists, including Sir Peter Apsley, owner of the main family estates in Thakeham, West Sussex and his brother Colonel John Apsley; the St Johns and Carews were among the most prominent Royalists in Wiltshire and Devon respectively.
-A few supported Parliament, among them Edward Apsley and two future regicides, John Carew and Allen's brother-in-law John Hutchinson, who was also Lord Byron's nephew.
+Like many families, the Apsleys were divided by the conflict, although the majority were Royalists.
+These included Sir Peter Apsley, owner of the main family estates in West Sussex, and his brother John, while the St Johns and Carews were among the most prominent Royalists in Wiltshire and Devon respectively.
+A few supported Parliament, among them two future regicides, John Carew and Allen's brother-in-law John Hutchinson, who was also Lord Byron's nephew.

 Apsley was made deputy to John Berkeley, appointed Royalist governor of Exeter shortly before it was attacked in December 1642, although the city did not fall until September 1643.
 Promoted colonel in February 1643, he raised a cavalry regiment which later formed part of the Exeter and Barnstaple garrisons, with his younger brother James as lieutenant colonel.
-This unit is often confused with that recruited by John Apsley which occupied Winchester in October 1643 and fought at Cheriton in March 1644.

 His position in Exeter brought Apsley into close contact with Queen Henrietta Maria of France, who spent much of 1644 there, as did the Prince of Wales and Clarendon after January 1645.
 He was appointed Governor of Barnstaple in April 1645 but the last significant Royalist armies were destroyed at Naseby in June and Langport in July.
 Accompanied by Clarendon, the Prince of Wales went into exile in March 1646 and on 30 March Barnstaple was besieged by the New Model Army.

-Its commander Sir Thomas Fairfax recorded "Sir Allen Apsley is willing to surrender the town but his desperate brother (James) swears he will cut him to pieces if he surrenders the castle".
-Notwithstanding, they capitulated on 13 April and Apsley went to stay with his sisters and brothers-in-law in Nottingham.
+Sir Thomas Fairfax later recorded "Sir Allen Apsley is willing to surrender the town but his desperate brother (James) swears he will cut him to pieces if he surrenders the castle".
+Notwithstanding, they capitulated on 13 April, and Apsley went to stay with his sisters and brothers-in-law in Nottingham.

 Hutchinson used his influence with the Committee for Compounding with Delinquents to help Apsley regain his estates on extremely favourable terms.
-In return, he carried messages from the Army to Charles, then being held by the Scots in Newcastle and was knighted by him in October 1646.
-After the Execution of Charles I in January 1649, he avoided involvement in Royalist conspiracies in order not to compromise his brother-in-law, although in 1651 his brother James allegedly tried to assassinate Oliver St John, Commonwealth ambassador to the Dutch Republic.
+In return, he carried messages from the Army to Charles, then being held by the Scots in Newcastle, and was knighted by him in October 1646.
+After the execution of Charles in January 1649, he avoided involvement in Royalist conspiracies in order not to compromise his brother-in-law, although in 1651 his brother James allegedly tried to assassinate Oliver St John, Commonwealth ambassador to the Dutch Republic.
 He remained on good terms with Clarendon and Charles II, while his cousin Allen Broderick provided them useful intelligence on political affairs in the late 1650s.